6 Creative Ways to Improve SEO Without Blogging Weekly

 • Prime backlink bait

-Pair each infographic with a short post or description on your blog, optimize the file name and alt text, and offer an embed code to make it easy for others to share.
+Pair each infographic with a detailed post on your blog, optimize the file name and alt text, and offer an embed code to make it easy for others to share.

 Double win: you’re optimizing for Google and Pinterest.